schwaberdoodles/chef-cookbooks/ucs/README.md

 Description
 ===========

 A Chef cookbook (beta) to deploy and configure Cisco UCS.
-The cookbook leverages chef-solo with ucslib and helps setup a basic Cisco UCS deployment.
-It acts as a template to highlight what's possible with the UCS API.
+The cookbook leverages Chef Server, a chef-node (UCS Proxy) with ucslib and helps setup a basic Cisco UCS deployment.
+It acts as a template to highlight what's possible with the UCS API using Chef in a distributed enironment.

 Requirements